kubernetes/enhancements/keps/sig-network/4444-service-traffic-distribution/README.md

 ## Summary

-This KEP proposes introducing a new field, `routingPreference`, to the Kubernetes Service spec.
+This KEP proposes introducing a new field, `trafficDistribution`, to the Kubernetes Service spec.
 It will supersede the functionality currently provided by the `service.kubernetes.io/topology-mode` annotation and it’s precursor `topologyKeys` field (which has been deprecated since Kubernetes 1.21)